-- Clicking this button enables to zoom in on a plot.
+Clicking this button enables to zoom in on a plot.
 To zoom in on an area of the plot, hold the left mouse button down and drag the mouse down and to the right.
 You'll see a rectangle around the selected area.
-Release the left mouse button to zoom in. - Q Clicking this button restores the original viewing area of the plot. - Items distributed in a very similar way among subgroups of the categorical variables may be plotted on top of each other, making them difficult to differentiate.
-Clicking down this button moves up or down overlapping items slightly allowing one to more clearly identify those words or categories that overlap.
-To disable this vertical adjustment, click the button again.
+Release the left mouse button to zoom in.

+Clicking this button restores the original viewing area of the plot.

+Items distributed in a very similar way among subgroups of the categorical variables may be plotted on top of each other, making them difficult to differentiate.
+Clicking down this button adds some random noises to the location of individual words or keywords, allowing one to clearly identify those words that overlap.
+To remove the random noises, click the button again.